Jaguar AJ6 engine

-The AJ6 (Advanced Jaguar 6-cylinder), and the similar AJ16, were inline-6 piston engines used by Jaguar cars in the 1980s and 1990s.
+The AJ6 (Advanced Jaguar 6-cylinder), and the similar AJ16, are inline-6 piston engines used by Jaguar cars in the 1980s and 1990s.
 The AJ6 was designed to replace the successful and long-used Jaguar XK6 engine, and was introduced in 1984.
 It was only the third all-new engine ever designed by the company.
 The AJ16 evolution was replaced in 1996 with the Jaguar developed AJ-V8 engine.

 Jaguar had considered cutting their existing V12 in half to build a V6, or possibly a V8, but chose instead to develop a new inline six.
 The cylinders are inclined, as in a slant-6, by 22 degrees.
 It uses an aluminium block to reduce weight, and has an optional DOHC head for higher efficiency and power.

 AJ6

 The original engines were the DOHC 3.6 and the SOHC 2.9.
 The DOHC 3.6 was revised and enlarged to 4.0 in 1990.
 It is still essentially an "AJ6", however.
 This was, as per usual, offered for the XJ-S before it was built into the XJ40 saloon.